 We intend to continue to focus on the acquisition of industrial properties located in our target markets, which we believe will provide superior and consistent cash flow returns at generally lower acquisition costs relative to replacement cost and to industrial properties in gateway markets.
 Further, we believe there is a greater potential for higher rates of appreciation in the value of industrial properties in our target markets relative to industrial properties in gateway markets.
-We believe our target markets provide us with opportunities to acquire both stabilized properties generating favorable cash flows, as well as properties where we can enhance returns through leasing, value-add renovations and ground-up development.
+We believe our target markets provide us with opportunities to acquire both stabilized properties generating favorable cash flows, as well as properties where we can enhance returns through leasing, value-add renovations, and ground-up development.

-2021 Performance
+2023 Performance

-In the context of the executive compensation program, the Compensation Committee assesses performance in twoprimary ways: (1) the Company's financial and operating performance and (2) returns to shareholders over time, both on an absolute basis and relative to other companies, including the compensation peer group (see "Compensation Consultant and Benchmarking").
+In the context of the executive compensation program, the Compensation Committee assesses performance in two primary ways: (1) the Company's financial and operating performance and (2) returns to stockholders over time, both on an absolute basis and relative to other companies, including the compensation peer group (see "Compensation Consultant and Benchmarking").

-The 2021 compensation decisions made by the Compensation Committee reflect strong continued alignment between pay and performance with respect to the preestablished measures and goals under the annual cash and long-term equity incentive plans and the performance and contributions of our named executive officers to the Company's financial and operating performance during the year.
-In determining the incentive compensation paid to our named executive officers for 2021, the Compensation Committee evaluated the Company's performance relative to the budgeted measures and goals, but also took into consideration management's considerable efforts and leadership in re-stabilizing the Company's operations and continuing to successfully navigate the Company through the lingering disruption of COVID-19.
+The 2023 compensation decisions made by the Compensation Committee reflect strong continued alignment between pay and performance with respect to the pre-established measures and goals under the annual cash and long-term equity incentive plans and the performance and contributions of our named executive officers to the Company's financial and operating performance during the year.
+In determining the incentive compensation paid to our named executive officers for 2023, the Compensation Committee evaluated the Company's performance relative to the budgeted measures and goals, but also took into consideration management's considerable efforts and strategic leadership that led to an outstanding year in which the Company exceeded its budgeted financial and operational results.